 In 2009, 37 pedestrians were involved in fatal accidents in Philadelphia alone.
-In the U.S., 4,109 people were killed in 2009, and there were 4,280 traffic related pedestrian fatalities in 2010, 4% more than the previous year.
-The vast majority of accidents occur at night, when the pedestrian is not crossing at the intersection, and in urban areas, such as Philadelphia.
+In the U.S., 4,109 people were killed in 2009, and there were 4,280 traffic-related pedestrian fatalities in 2010, 4% more than the previous year.
+The vast majority of car accidents occur at night, when the pedestrian is not crossing at the intersection, and in urban areas, such as Philadelphia.

 If you were hurt in a pedestrian accident, or a loved one was killed, statistics aren’t the first thing on your mind.
 We’re so sorry for your loss or injury, and we’re committed to getting you the compensation you deserve, so you can pay for the expenses that will arise, like hospital bills.

-In order to receive the best possible representation, it is important that your pedestrian accident lawyer gets involved as soon as possible any time there is an injury.
-Collect as much information as you can when the accident happens, including whether you noticed that a driver was using a cell phone at the time of the accident.
-A driver’s regular auto insurance might cover some expenses, but it may also leave many things out of the equation, including long term suffering or future injuries that become more likely after an initial injury.
+In order to receive the best possible representation and investigation, it is important that your pedestrian accident lawyer gets involved as soon as possible any time there is an injury.
+Collect as much information as you can when the pedestrian accident happens, including whether you noticed that a driver was using a cell phone at the time of the accident.
+A driver’s regular auto insurance might cover some expenses, but it may also leave many things out of the equation, including long-term suffering or future injuries that become more likely after an initial injury.
 There may also be limits on compensation for lost wages or future earning potential.

 Criminal charges against a reckless driver also fall short when it comes to making sure victims and their families are taken care of.
 These charges, while they can give victims and their families some peace of mind, are mainly designed to seek justice for any crime that may have been committed against society, and to take steps that will hopefully prevent another accident.
 Evidence discovered in a criminal case can certainly be used, but it may only truly help a victim when it is examined by a pedestrian accident lawyer.